Making Tax Digital

 Any business or individual with an annual taxable turnover above the VAT threshold (£85k), will be required to submit their VAT returns through a functional compatible software.
 The first VAT period to be affected by the new regulations will be from April 2019.
 If you are currently under the threshold but would like to move over to the scheme, you can voluntarily register with HMRC.

-From 2020, further regulations will be rolled out to smaller businesses as the scope is widened and other taxes will be required to be submitted via the MDT software.
+From 2020, further regulations will be rolled out to smaller businesses as the scope is widened and other taxes will be required to be submitted via the MTD software.

 As a business or individual, you will be required to submit quarterly uploads to ensure your tax affairs are kept up-to-date through the recommended software.
 VAT spreadsheets can still be used but will need to be uploaded onto ‘bridging software’ to ensure that it complies with HMRC’s regulations, as their manual upload feature will be removed